 Mission Monarch will allow guests to learn about the life cycle and issues of the monarch butterfly.
 Our current Butterfly House will receive a new addition called Migration Station that will feature hundreds of monarch butterflies, live butterfly cam, various species of milkweed, activities and presentations all summer long.
 We will provide easy ways that our guests can help monarchs in their yards and patios.

 Monarch Migration Flyway

-Families will enjoy “migrating” between the Butterfly House and WOW Children’s Garden through the Monarch Migration Flyway.
+Families will enjoy “migrating” through the Monarch Flyway, a 600ft. trail that connects the WOW Children’s Garden and the Butterfly House while learning the story of the monarch butterfly.
 This is a series of tunnels, each creatively designed by local artists, to look like butterflies and caterpillars and other images that tell the story of the monarch.

-Kids of all ages will enjoy navigating through the newly updated butterfly maze.
+Kids of all ages will enjoy navigating through the butterfly maze.

 NBG your educators will offer the Caterpillar Club daily in the butterfly garden for an hour of fun butterfly related activities.
 This program will include a different monarch/butterfly related theme for each day of the week.
 Each class will include storytime, a craft, and a guided exploration of the butterfly house.
 Participants will receive a “monarch passport” and receive a stamp each time they participate.